Apnea of Prematurity

 • Treatment for gastroesophageal reflux disease should not be started as an intervention for apnea of prematurity.

-• Few infants are discharged with an apnea monitor, and only those whose episodes resolve spontaneously and without stimulation should even be considered for discharge with a monitor.
+• Home monitoring has not been shown to improve outcomes; only infants whose episodes resolve spontaneously and without stimulation should even be considered for discharge with a monitor to shorten hospital stay.

 Drugs Mentioned In This Article